A look at the latest updates on COVID-19 – Up News Info

-It was also announced on Friday night that public park options are being reduced in a major closure: Rocky Mountain National Park will be closed for the foreseeable future.
+Governor Jared Polis urged Colorado residents to do more to slow the spread of the new coronavirus from person to person.
+He ordered employers in noncritical workplaces to reduce their in-person workforce by at least 50%, implored residents to go out shopping for food and exercise less frequently, and counseled the elderly and other vulnerable people They stay indoors unless they need medical help.

-If you plan to go to a park, don't forget why social distancing is so important.
+On Sunday, Colorado saw its coronavirus cases make the biggest jump in a single day for the fourth consecutive day, with 116 new confirmed cases reported, totaling 591.
+There were three more deaths, making a total of seven.

-We also look forward to hearing from you.
+As the reality of the situation unfolds, we want to hear from you.
 Tell us what the coronavirus outbreak is like and submit your story here.

 Resources